Work

 As you can probably tell from this site’s, well, adequate-ish design, I’m primarily a back-end engineer.

-Because I am extremely lazy and don’t want to spend time thinking about patching and serving requests, I’m hosted on GitHub Pages.
+Because I was extremely lazy and didn't want to spend time thinking about patching and serving requests, I was previously hosted on GitHub Pages, using previously using Jekyll. previous articles here explain how I set that up.